+Source of information Percentage of respondents

 Industry sources 42.1%

 Pro-CSG groups 34.4%

 Anti-CSG groups 34.2%

 Research organisations 32.3%

 Government sources 31.6%

 By going on a site visit of Santos's wells and facilities 26.8%

 None of the above 35.8%

-Levels of self-rated knowledge and perceptions of impacts and benefits
+Levels of self-rated knowledge and perceptions of concerns and benefits

-Analysis of the correlation statistics indicated lower levels of perceived impacts for those with more selfrated knowledge (p<.05).
-As shown in Figure 54, 'a lot of knowledge' was linked to the lowest perceptions of impacts (concerns), while lower levels of knowledge were associated with higher levels of concern.
-Those with medium levels of knowledge (a score of 3) held significantly higher perceived impacts than benefits (p<.05).
+Analysis of the correlation statistics indicated lower levels of concerns for those with more self-rated knowledge (p<.05).
+As shown in Figure 54, 'a lot of knowledge' was linked to the lowest perceptions of concerns, while low levels of knowledge were associated with high levels of concern.
+Those with medium levels of knowledge (a score of 3) held significantly higher perceived concerns than benefits (p<.05).
 However, perceptions of overall benefits was not significantly associated with self-rated knowledge.